 Facts made public on the Protest List

 - Taxpayer's name; if the individual is self-employed, his or her business name is shown also

 - Municipality of domicile

 - Amount of the unpaid taxes concerned (VAT, payroll withholding, employer's health insurance contribution)

 If the taxpayer has a personal protection order, their municipality of domicile is not disclosed on the protest list.

 When the taxpayer has paid the tax debts published on the Protest List in full, they can request the Tax Administration to notify the agencies the tax debt information was sent to that the debt has been paid.
-Nevertheless, if payment was made after the debt was entered on the Protest List, credit rating agencies will not cancel the bad score they have recorded because of the overdue debt.
+Starting 1 December 2022, after information is sent out stating that a debt is paid, the bad credit score record is removed in 30 days.

 The Tax Administration will cancel a Protest List entry on the taxpayer's request if the entry had been made due to an error on the Tax Administration's part.
 The agencies who publish the tax debt information will be notified of the cancellation.